What is a Sales Funnel?

 • Decision

-An online sales funnel is similar but often explained very differently within the online marketing world.
-In online marketing, a sales funnel is often described as the process of getting the lead into your funnel, nurturing them, and then turning them into customers.
+An online sales funnel is similar but often explained differently within the online marketing world.
+In online marketing, a sales funnel is often described as getting the lead into your funnel, nurturing them, and then turning them into customers.
 They are less likely to talk about the stages of the funnel the way we do in traditional marketing.
-The difference can be for several reasons, but I suspect it’s due to the fact a number of the people in online marketing don’t have formal education in Marketing and, because of that, may not have been exposed to the other funnel definition.

 What does the Traditional Sales Funnel do?

-We use a traditional sales funnel to ensure that we have content that addresses a customer's needs at every process step.
+We use a traditional sales funnel to ensure that our content addresses customers' needs at every process step.

-Awareness – a person in this stage knows they need something but may not yet know that you offer the product.
-They may not be aware you’re an option for their needs.
+Awareness—A person in this stage knows they need something but may not yet know that you offer the product.
+They may not be aware that you’re an option for their needs.
 They’re probably doing research and are not ready to make a decision.
 Someone at this stage is a long-term prospect; they will need much more information before they convert.

 This is the person who is searching for information online.
 They're looking for blog posts and maybe finding your website via a search engine like Google.
 SEO helps you here.
 They may be interested in your opt-in if you offer it to them.